Frequently Asked Questions

 The status of your photo submission will be sent to your Emory email address.
 Use your Emory NetID and password to sign in.
 You will receive two emails from Emory Card Services: 1) acknowledgment of your photo submission and 2) photo was accepted or rejected with an explanation if photo was rejected.

 My photo for the Emory Card was denied.
 What should I do?

 Review the photo specifications on Emory Card Services website again and upload another photo following the guidelines.
-All notifications about your Emory Card are sent to your Emory email address, using your Emory NetID and password.
+All notifications about your Emory Card are sent to your Emory email address.
+Log in using your Emory NetID and password.
 If you are experiencing difficulty with your Emory Card photo submission, please contact firstname.lastname@example.org or 404-727-6095 M-F 8:30 am to 4:30 pm.